 You need to water your plumeria plants differently depending on the time of year.
 Water the plant deeply on a weekly or bi-weekly basis in spring and summer when the top few inches of soil feel dry to the touch.

 Refrain from watering when the leaves look like they’re about to drop or the plant is dormant in winter.
-You should never add so much water that it begins to pool on the surface of the soil, just enough to make the soil moist.
+You should never add so much water that it begins to pool on the soil’s surface, just enough to make the soil moist.

 However, if you live in an extremely arid climate, your watering schedule may be different.
 In this case, you’ll want to water your plumeria every two weeks or so during the winter.